netboxlabs/netbox-branching/docs/configuration.md

 A list of models provided by other plugins which should be exempt from branching support.
 (Only models which support change logging need be listed; all other models are ineligible for branching support.)

+!!! warning
+    A model may not be exempted from branching support if it has one or more relationships to models for which branching is supported.
+Branching **must** be supported consistently for all inter-related models; otherwise, data corruption can occur.
+Configure this setting only if you have a specific need to disable branching for certain models provided by plugins.

 Models must be specified by app label and model name, as such:

 ```python